meric/l2l/README.md

 > Now I do not know whether I was writing Lua inside of Lisp, or whether I am
 > now writing Lisp, inside of Lua.
 I have put duality away, I have seen that
 > the two languages are one.
+One I read.
 One I write.
 One I compile.
 One I run.

 ## Quick Start ##